john-chapman/john-chapman.github.io/_posts/2016-09-01-static-initialization.md

 _With Visual Studio I was able to get this code to fail consistently by ensuring that the `Subsystem` files appeared before the `Log` files inside the .vcxproj._

 ## Solution 1: Lazy Initialization ##
-One solution would be to use 'lazy' initialization.
-During `Log::write()` we simply check if the file was created and create it if it wasn't:
+One solution is to use lazy initialization.
+During `Log::write()` we simply check if the file was created, and create it if it wasn't:

 {% highlight cpp %}
 void Log::write(const char* _msg) {